kuswandanu/json2xls/readme.md

     fs.writeFileSync(__dirname + '/output.xlsx', xls, 'binary');

-Or use as express middleware.
+Or use as restify or express middleware.
 It adds a convenience `xls` method to the response object to immediately output an excel as download.

     var json2xls = require('../lib/json2xls');
     var restify = require('restify');